dezyne/community/Arduino_IDE_Guidelines/README.md

 See Arduino-IDE (Sloeber) documentation how to use the serial monitor etc.

+Take care with using RAM and stack.
+You will not get any warning by compiler or loader.
+By default also serial output strings are stored in RAM.
+This can be avoided with the PROGMEM qualifier: https://www.arduino.cc/reference/en/language/variables/utilities/progmem/

 NB support for C code generation has temporarily been discontinued in Dezyne because the code generators get a major refactor.
 Choose "dzn service version" 2.4.1 to still have access to the C code generator.
 ![](Dezyne_settings.png)